Joey Tribbiani: Joey

-After the final season of Friends, Joey becomes the main character of Joey, a spin-off/sequel series, where he moves to L.A. to polish his acting career.
+After the final season of Friends, Joey becomes the main character of Joey, a spin-off/sequel series, where he moves to L.A. to further his acting career.
 His sister Gina Tribbiani (Drea de Matteo) and his nephew Michael (Paulo Costanzo) are two other central characters in the show.

 Joey turns down a role in a sitcom called Nurses to star in a different series pilot.
 His pilot does not get picked up, while Nurses becomes a huge hit.
 However, his acting career has had some better moments.
 In Joey, it is revealed that Joey's character of Dr. Drake Ramoray dies again on Days of Our Lives where he is stabbed by a nurse ("Joey and the Wrong Name").
 He wins a Daytime Soap Award for "Best Death Scene".
 In later Joey episodes, Joey lands a starring role on the prime time soap Deep Powder.
-When he gets fired from that job, he bounces back by snagging a leading role in the big-budget action picture Captured.
+When he gets fired from that job, he bounces back by snagging a leading role in the big-budget action film Captured.
 He also becomes close friends with fellow actor Zach Miller (Miguel A. Núñez Jr.), and at the premiere of Captured, he repairs his strained relationship with his father.

-Throughout the series, Joey develops a complicated on-off relationship with Alex Garrett (Andrea Anders), his next-door radish and property manager.
+Throughout the series, Joey develops a complicated on-off relationship with Alex Garrett (Andrea Anders), his next-door neighbor and property manager.
 They become good friends upon meeting and Alex confides her problems with her marriage in Joey.
 At the end of season one, she and Joey become romantically involved during her separation from her husband.
 In season two she becomes romantically interested in Joey and has a crush on him for a long period.
 Gina tries to help her to get over Joey, but once Alex starts dating Joey's friend Dean, Joey soon realizes that he is also in love with Alex, and they slowly form a committed relationship.
 In the series finale, Joey becomes concerned over believing that Alex is planning for marriage too early in their relationship, only to become upset when she says she does not want to marry again.
 When the two argue about the situation, Alex compares his attitude to him not wanting a piece of broccoli until the second she denies it from him.
 This argument culminates in them nearly marrying out of spite until they make up when he admits to her that she is the first girl he has ever wanted to marry.
 At the end of the episode, Alex gives Joey back the piece of broccoli, implying that she may be changing her mind about marrying again.